Sequence entropy tuples and mean sensitive tuples: Introduction

+\begin{thm} Let $(X,T)$ be a t.d.s., $\mu\in M^e(X,T)$ and $2\le n\in \N$.
+Then each $\mu$-sequence entropy $n$-tuple is a $\mu$-mean sensitive $n$-tuple. \end{thm} In fact, Theorem \ref{thm:sm=>se} shows a bit more than Theorem \ref{cor:se=sm}, as for a $T$-invariant measure $\mu$ which is not ergodic, every $\mu$-$n$-sensitive in the mean tuple is still a $\mu$-sequence entropy $n$-tuple.
+However, the following result shows that ergodicity of $\mu$ in Theorem \ref{thm:se=>ms} is necessary. \begin{thm} For every $2\le n\in \N$, there exist a t.d.s. $(X,T)$ and $\mu\in M(X,T)$ such that there is a $\mu$-sequence entropy $n$-tuple but it is not a $\mu$-$n$-sensitive in the mean tuple. \end{thm}

-It is fair to note that Garc{\'i}a-Romas told us that at the same time, he with his student had also got a completely independent proof of the equivalence of sequence entropy pair and mean sensitive pair in ergodic case \cite{GM22}.
+It is fair to note that Garc{\'i}a-Ramos told us that at the same time, he with Mu{\~n}oz-L{\'o}pez had also got a completely independent proof of the equivalence of the sequence entropy pair and the mean sensitive pair in the ergodic case \cite{GM22}.
 Their proof relies on the deep equivalent characterization of measurable sequence entropy pairs developed by Kerr and Li \cite{KL09} using the combinatorial notion of independence.
-Our results provide more information in general case, and proofs work on the classical definition of sequence entropy pairs introduced in \cite{HMY04} and depend on a new interesting ergodic measure decomposition result (Lemma \ref{0726}), which was applied to prove the profound Erd\"os's conjectures in the number theory by Kra, Moreira, Richter and Robertson \cite{KMRR,KMRR1}.
+Our results provide more information in general case, and the proofs work on the classical definition of sequence entropy pairs introduced in \cite{HMY04}.
+It is worth noting that the proofs depend on a new interesting ergodic measure decomposition result (Lemma \ref{0726}), which was applied to prove the profound Erd\"os's conjectures in the number theory by Kra, Moreira, Richter and Robertson \cite{KMRR,KMRR1}.
+This decomposition may have more applications because it has the hybrid topological and Borel structures.